fuzzah/exeptor/README.md

 Note that binaries that replace original binaries never get their exec calls intercepted in order to prevent infinite recursion.
 In this case AFL++ compilers can start gcc/clang without any problems. <br>
 <br>
 You are advised to create separate config files to perform different builds for different tasks: fuzzing, sanitizing, coverage collection.
 Fuzzing can also be split by compilers in use: afl-clang-fast++, hfuzz-clang++ and so on.

+## FAQ
+Q: **Is there really any need for such a tool?** <br>
+A: You won't even believe...
+Not until you see some real build systems used in real production with your own eyes.
+Some developers may not change their build systems for years (!) because they "just work".
+When facing with such devs and their systems you SHOULD NOT waste your time finding all the places where compilers and flags are hardcoded, *just use libexeptor instead*. <br>

+Q: **My configure command failed: "clang is not able to compile a simple test program".
+What to do?** <br>
+A: Probably you have changed gcc to clang (or something like gcc4->gcc10) and the new compiler doesn't understand some command line arguments passed by **configure**.
+Try exporting CFLAGS or CXXFLAGS with a value **-Qunused-arguments**. <br>

+Q: **All the tools in my build system are linked dynamically but exeptor doesn't work!
+How do I receive help?** <br>
+A: Please create an issue describing your build system: OS and tools with versions.
+If you have a working solution please send a PR (for nonstandard things Dockerfiles are most welcome). <br>

+Q: **Can I use it for something other than fuzzing?** <br>
+A: Yes, because libexeptor was designed to be 'general purpose': its intended use is to replace original binaries with some similar binaries, e.g. python->python3.8, grep->rg, wget->curl, etc. <br>

+Q: **Why call it 'exeptor'?** <br>
+A: Well.. exeptor is basically an **exe**c() call interc**eptor**.
+It could have had some other silly name like execeptor or something completely different, but what would that change? :P <br>

 ## Troubleshooting
 Make sure that all binaries in build system are linked dinamically.<br>